Effective as of: July 24, 2020

-- The privacy and security of your Personal Data and Shared Data is of the utmost importance.
+- Safeguarding the privacy and security of your Personal Data and Shared Data is of the utmost importance.

 - We understand and respect the sensitive nature of the information you may provide to us, and we strive to be transparent in our collection, use and disclosure of this information and to ask for your explicit consent to share sensitive information with third parties.